terjanq/google-ctf-writeups/README.md

   script-src 'self' https://www.google.com/recaptcha/ https://www.gstatic.com/recaptcha/; # `self` or from these two domains frame-src 'self' https://www.google.com/recaptcha/ # `self` or from `https://www.google.com/recaptcha/*`
 ```
-*So no urls in the form of `data: ...` are allowed and any trial of downloading a resource from an external domain will be blocked.*
+*So no urls in the form of `data: ...` are allowed and any attempt of downloading a resource from an external domain will be blocked.*
 - *There are basicaly two types of the requests which I'll be respectively calling `global` and `private`.
 First ones are those which are being broadcasted to all participants in the chatroom such as `/report` `/ban`, `<message>` and `/name` and the seconds being seen only by the user invoking them such as `/rename` and `/secret`.
 These are handled by the `EventSource` object inside [catchat.js] script.*
 - *Data is being escaped only by the client side and it is done by the following function `let esc = (str) => str.replace(/</g, '&lt;').replace(/>/g, '&gt;').replace(/"/g, '&quot;').replace(/'/g, '&apos;');`*
 - *When an admin joins the room he uses exactly the same page as the others but with invoked function `cleanupRoomFullOfBadPeople()`.*